IT Asset Managers, Software Asset Managers and CIOs face a new challenge in the age of Software as a Service (SaaS).

 The fact that software procurement has moved from managers and IT departments should be embraced.
 Highly motivated team members at the front line are most familiar with the problem they need a new software tool to solve and letting them get access to it quickly can help accelerate a company.

 One of the big downsides of allowing people to sign up to whatever SaaS solution they want is that you risk losing a central place to see a list of all your SaaS applications and other software.
 SaaS exists in silos, gets duplicated by different teams across a company and there is no easy way for people to know what already exists before they spend time researching new tools.

-This is a massive opportunity for IT and Software Asset Management Professionals to add value to the business as the natural owners of this information.
-Collating and maintaining a register of the SaaS subscriptions across the business, working with HR to smooth employee onboarding and offboarding to and from the SaaS tools used by teams, working the CISO and Data Protection Officer to take a risk-based approach to SaaS tools can help companies make the most of the SaaS.
+This is a massive opportunity for IT and SaaS Asset Management Professionals to add value to the business as the natural owners of this information.
+Collating and maintaining a register of the SaaS subscriptions across the business, working with HR to smooth employee onboarding and offboarding to and from the SaaS tools used by teams, working the CISO and Data Protection Officer to take a risk-based approach to SaaS asset inventory management tools can help companies make the most of the SaaS.

 With SaaS spend moving from IT budgets to teams, often hidden in expense reports, companies are losing visibility of the SaaS Spend.
 Unused, duplicate and forgotten SaaS is a growing problem in businesses, with up to 30% of software spend wasted according to Gartner.